 Milfoil Control Program

 Variable milfoil (Myriophyllum heterophyllum) is an invasive plant that became established in Lake Winnisquam sometime around 1995.
-Milfoil growth has been primarily confined to the northern end of the lake near the loon sanctuary, Winnisquam Marine, East Coast Flightcraft Marina, Sunray Shores (a dredged channel to developed land in Belmont), Ephraim’s Cove and Mallards Landing.
+Milfoil growth has been primarily confined to the northern end of the lake near the loon sanctuary, Winnisquam Marine, East Coast Flightcraft (Jay’s) Marina, Sunray Shores (a dredged channel to developed land in Belmont), Ephraim’s Cove and Mallards Landing.
 NHDES surveys the lake each year to document where the areas of infestation are, and to determine if there are any new areas of growth.
 See the 2023 map for Diver Assisted Suction Harvesting (DASH), and the most recent Long Term Variable Milfoil Management Plan 2020 documented by NHDES.

 Funding for the program comes from State grants, local matches from each of the five municipalities on the lake, and contributions from neighborhood associations and members.
 For more details on variable milfoil, see the Environmental Fact Sheet from the NHDES.